brianbruggeman/glfw-cffi/README.md

 Contributions are welcome.
 When opening a PR, please keep the following guidelines in mind:

-Before implementing, please open an issue for discussion.
+- Before implementing, please open an issue for discussion.
-Make sure you have tests for the new logic.
+- Make sure you have tests for the new logic.
-Make sure your code passes flake8
+- Make sure your code passes `flake8`
-Add yourself to contributors at README.md unless you are already there.
-In that case tweak your contributions.
+- Add yourself to contributors at `README.md` and/or  your contributions.

 ## Contributors